 When people entrust their life savings to you, you have no right to fail them.
 There is not a large margin of error in Fintech.
-Therefore, the entire industry is looking for simple and proven ways to manage banking software, there is no need or space of experimenting.
-Banking software, data analysis, cryptocurrency markets or insurance software in its complexity, it relies mostly on simple mathematical tasks.
+Therefore, the entire industry is looking for simple and proven ways to manage banking software, there is no need or space for experimenting.
+Banking software, data analysis, cryptocurrency markets, or insurance software in its complexity, relies mostly on simple mathematical tasks.
 Only in huge amounts.
-Python syntax is really close to mathematical one, so this is an obvious choice because it helps to solve algorithms issues.
+Python syntax is really close to mathematical one, so this is an obvious choice because it helps to solve algorithm issues.

 Customers do their shopping at every second of our time, they make transfers, receive transfers, make a huge amount of operations.
-Python is what most of companies need to stable those big volume of data.
-Living in the era of synchronization of web applications with mobile applications, there may be a need to create an REST API quickly – it won’t be a problem with Django framework which have lot of built-in features.
+Python is what most companies need to stable those big volumes of data.
+Living in the era of synchronization of web applications with mobile applications, there may be a need to create a REST API quickly – it won’t be a problem with the Django framework which has a lot of built-in features.

 Time is extremely crucial in Fintech

 Taking into account an important factor related to time is the working time of programmers.
 A Python developer at the same level of proficiency as a C++ programmer will probably write a similar web application faster.
 This is a huge saving for a new company.
-A good examples of fintech companies that uses Python in its technology stack is Revolut – a secure, mobile based current account that allows you to hold, exchange and transfer without any fees.
-Another example that can be used here is peer-to-peer lending website called Zopa, lending company that gives people access to simpler, better-value loans and investments.
-There is much, much more examples of huge companies that oscillate around Python and its useful frameworks.
+A good example of fintech companies that uses Python in its technology stack is Revolut – a secure, mobile based current account that allows you to hold, exchange, and transfer without any fees.
+Another example that can be used here is peer-to-peer lending website called Zopa, a lending company that gives people access to simpler, better-value loans and investments.
+There are many, many more examples of huge companies that oscillate around Python and its useful frameworks.

 Sky is the limit for Python!